renflux/renflux.github.io/_posts/2024-06-05-Thought about the Future of Imaging Science.md

 ***My grand thesis for the future centers on the eventual end of Moore’s Law and its profound impact on the field of science, particularly Imaging Science.
 When the rapid advancement of computational power slows, the consequences will be enormous, significantly altering the trajectory of scientific research.
 Imaging Science, which relies heavily on powerful computation for data analysis and visualization, will face substantial challenges and shifts in direction as a result.***

+## Why I think this Scenario will come to Fruition

 Claiming that Moore’s Law is dead has become somewhat cliché, with every semiconductor company attributing their poor quarterly numbers to some aspect of it.
 However, the reality is that the factors driving Moore’s Law are diminishing, and our current solutions to circumvent this are faltering.
 The easy gains in semiconductor physics and fabrication are over, leading to increasingly sporadic and slow progress.

 Historically, the greatest driver of semiconductor performance gains was the ability to create smaller patterns through advanced lithography systems.
 By transitioning to smaller wavelengths, lithography systems allowed designs to shrink with minimal changes, providing almost free performance gains.
 However, this trend started to falter with the delayed introduction of extreme ultraviolet (EUV) systems.
 Despite eventually reaching production levels, EUV required significant design modifications, marking a departure from the past where simply reducing the wavelength sufficed.